Lohfelden: Schools and sports

 Lohfelden has two primary schools, five kindergartens, two nurseries and a nursing home; also four gyms and two football stadiums.

-The soccer division of the FSC Lohfelden plays in the Hessenliga.
+The soccer division of the FSC Lohfelden once played in the Hessenliga.
 The local stadium is called Nordhessenstadion.

 Business parks

 In 1971, Lohfelden developed the business park Kassel-Waldau together with Kassel.
 A second business park with the name Lohfeldener Rüssel followed in 2009 also together with Kassel.
 It is well known for the service area with the same name on the autobahn.

 Twin towns – sister cities

 Lohfelden twinned with, or has sister city relationships with: